 - Australian citizen or permanent resident.

 - At least 18 years of age.

 - Have a current mobile number and email address.

 - Possess an online bank account with at least three months of transaction history.

-Once you’ve confirmed your eligibility, you’re ready to move on to applying.
+Once you confirm your eligibility, you’re ready to apply.
 There’s nothing stopping you now!